top of page

 The Paddle-Ball Impact

-Pictured below is a three frame sequence of a paddle/ball collision taken with an iPhone at 240 frames per second.
-Left: Ball approaching stationary paddle at about 50 mph.
-Center: Collision lasting about 2 milliseconds.
-Right: Ball rebounding back toward the speed gate at about 12 mph and paddle recoiling at 7 mph.
+To the right is a three frame sequence of a paddle/ball collision taken with an iPhone at 240 frames per second.
+Left: Ball approaching stationary paddle at 50 mph.
+Center: Collision lasting 2 milliseconds.
+Right: Ball rebounding back toward the speed gate at 12 mph and paddle recoiling at 7 mph.

 Paddle Break-In